Edward Hearle Rodd

-Edward Hearle Rodd (17 March 1810 – 25 January 1880) was an English ornithologist.
-He was the third son of Edward Rodd, D.D.
+Edward Hearle Rodd (17 March 1810 – 25 January 1880), ornithologist, born at the vicarage of St Just in Roseland, Cornwall, England on 17 March 1810, was the third son of Edward Rodd, D.D.
 (1768–1842), by his wife Harriet, (1779–1855) daughter of Charles Rashleigh, of Duporth, Cornwall.

 Life

 He was educated at Ottery St Mary school, and trained for the law, being admitted to practise as a solicitor in Trinity term 1832.
 In January 1833 he settled at Penzance, where he entered into partnership with George Dennis John.
 On John's death in 1847 Messrs John and Rodd became John, Rodd and Darke and after the latter's death the firm became Rodd & Cornish.
 He had also held many official posts in the town.
 He was town clerk from 1847, clerk to the local board from 1849, clerk to the Board of Guardians from the passing of the Poor Law Amendment Act 1834, and superintendent registrar, besides being head distributor of stamps in Cornwall from 1844 to 1867.
 Rodd retired about 1878 leaving the practice to Thomas Cornish.

 He died unmarried at his home, 4 South Parade, Penzance on 25 January 1880, and was buried in St Clare Cemetery, between Penzance and Heamoor.

 A carillon, costing about £300 and paid for by public subscription, was installed in St Mary's Church as a memorial to Rodd.
 The first to be erected in Cornwall, it was completed by Gillett, Bland & Co on 10 November 1880 and plays fourteen tunes.
 A tune was played for two weeks, every four hours at 8 am, noon, 4 and 8 pm, midnight and 4 am.
 The carillon uses the eight bells, which were installed in 1865 for £950.